influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 ## Query Bucket For Device

-After storing device information in an InfluxDB bucket, use the Python client library to query the device information.
+After storing device information in an InfluxDB bucket, use the client library to query the device information.
 In  `devices.py`, create a new function called `get_devices()`.
 This function should take a `device_id` and return a list of tuples that represent the